A note on this timeline

 Interactive Demonstrations

 Interactive SVG architecture diagram with clickable service nodes.
 The 27027 incident recreated as a step-by-step demo showing how each governance service intercepts the failure.
-A Hugging Face Space was deployed with 3,942 anonymised governance decisions from production, allowing independent exploration of real audit data.
+An interactive audit analytics dashboard was launched with governance decisions from production, allowing independent exploration of real audit data.

 WCAG accessibility compliance was implemented across all audience pages — skip links, focus indicators, keyboard navigation, and screen reader support.